thedayisntgray/thedayisntgray/README.md

 I'm an Applied AI engineer focused on bridging the gap between theoretical AI concepts and their practical, real-world applications.
 My approach is hands-on: I believe in understanding theory deeply, but only in service of building solutions that deliver tangible results.

 ### Background
 My foundation in software engineering provided invaluable experience creating products across diverse organizations.
 Seeking greater challenges, I transitioned to consulting, where I specialized in delivering software solutions that drove measurable business value.

-### GEN AI/ML Journey
 My AI journey began in 2016 with an audited AI course, accelerating significantly in 2022 when I enrolled in UT Austin's Post Graduate Program in Artificial Intelligence and Machine Learning.
 The program strengthened my ML fundamentals and led to speaking engagements at two conferences where I shared insights on AI/ML model training.

 ### Current Focus
 - Developing robust, production-ready, testable AI applications with Evals